How To Forgive Others?

 What Does Forgiveness Look Like?

 Sometimes, the one who has been sinned against is right to “let it go,” even if forgiveness has not been requested.
 In other cases, the one sinned against must wait until the offending party confesses and asks for forgiveness to restore the relationship.
-This is the principle behind church discipline, as outlined in Matthew 18:15–17.
+This is the church discipline principle, as Matthew 18:15–17 outlines.
 If the confrontation of the sinner brings about confession, then reconciliation and forgiveness are offered.
 If the confrontation is unsuccessful, ex-communication from the church is the final result.
-As a general rule regarding petty slights and offenses in the family and the church, a person should let them go—turn the other cheek,” as Jesus put it (Matthew 5:39).
-However if the offense is such that turning the cheek is impossible, the offended party is obligated to talk to the offender.
-Under no circumstance does one have the right to harbor resentment, nurture bitterness, or gossip about the offense.

 How To Forgive The Most Brutal Abuse?